 What is blocking?

 Blocking an item definitely improves the look of the piece.
-As discussed above, not only does it mold the piece into its final shape and size, but it also helps enhance the stitches and leaves your piece with a more professional and nicely finished look.
-It can also help bring out the beauty of the yarn, especially if it was made with a natural fiber like wool, silk, alpaca, etc.
+As I mentioned above, not only does it mold the piece into its final shape and size, but it also helps enhance the stitches and leaves your piece with a more professional and finished look.
+It also helps conditions the yarn fibers and brings out the beauty of the yarn, especially if it was made with a natural fiber like wool, silk, alpaca, etc.

-- small basin or spray bottle (depending on whether you are fulling saturating your piece or just spritzing)
+- a small basin or spray bottle (depending on whether you are soaking your piece or just spraying it)